dlops-io/ml-workflow/README.md

 <hr>

-## Run Model Training Container & Test CLI
+## Run Model Training Container & Test CLI (We did this previous lecture)
 #### Run `docker-shell.sh`
 The startup script is to make building & running the container easy